 Students will also demonstrate their expertise during a presentation of finding at the end of the week to a panel of experts, fellow participants and family members.

 We recruited six teachers to participate in the professional development workshops, including four from Global Learning Charter Public School (GLCPS) in New Bedford and two from Taunton High School.
-We delivered three Professional Development workshops on 27 August, 10 September and 17 September at Bridgewater State University (BSU).
+We delivered three Professional Development workshops on August 27, September 10 and September 17 at Bridgewater State University (BSU).

 After completion of the first round of PD workshops, BSU Watershed Access Lab staff worked with 5 of the 6 teachers to select dates in October and December to implement the MWEE on Parking Lot Hydrology and Water Quality at their schools or at the Bridgewater State Watershed Access Lab.
 Teachers engaged their students in storm water testing by using Vernier Lab Quest systems to analyze samples from a local storm drain in their school parking lot and/or from the stormwater monitoring system at the BSU Watershed Access Lab.